Advertiser Disclosure

 What credit card gets me into the Admirals Club lounge?

-The only credit card that offers access to the Admirals Club lounge is the AAdvantage Executive World Elite card.
+The only credit card that offers unlimited access to Admirals Club lounges is the AAdvantage Executive World Elite card.
+The AAdvantage Globe card provides 4 passes a year.

 No, while the Amex Platinum card is easily the best card for airport lounge access, Admirals Clubs are not one of its eligible lounge networks.